vorce/forvillelser/posts/2020-05-08T17:05:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 [Nomad](https://www.nomadproject.io/), [traefik](https://containo.us/traefik/), [k8s](https://kubernetes.io/) were all on the table at one point or another.
 The [github issue for setting up CD](https://github.com/vorce/playlist_log/issues/7) served as a brain dump and log.

-Would it have been even simpler to set up Continuous Deployment with something else?
-Likely, but then again you would need another dependency.
+Would it have been simpler to set up Continuous Deployment with something else?
+Maybe, but then again you would need another dependency.

 ## Show me the code